 Although the Company believes that the expectations reflected in such forward-looking statements are reasonable, it can give no assurance that such expectations will prove to have been correct.
 The Company's forward-looking statements are expressly qualified in their entirety by this cautionary statement.
 In particular, but without limiting the foregoing, disclosure in this MD&A under "Business Overview" as well as statements regarding the Company's objectives, plans and goals, including future operating results, economic performance and patient acquisition efforts may make reference to or involve forward-looking statements.
 A number of factors could cause actual events, performance or results to differ materially from what is projected in the forward-looking statements.
 See "Risk Factors" for further details.
-The purpose of forward-looking statements may not be appropriate for any other purpose.
+The purpose of forward-looking statements is to provide the reader with a description of management's expectations, and such forward-looking statements may not be appropriate for any other purpose.
 You should not place undue reliance on forward-looking statements contained in this MD&A. The Company undertakes no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by applicable law.